 Checking out the condition of a home via a home inspection is smart.
 Don’t, however, forget about all the other little things that make a house a home.
 Do your due diligence on everything that could be important to you now and in the future.

-There are many considerations for buying a house.
+There are many considerations in buying a house.
 Make sure the one you pick will provide for most of what you want for years to come.
 Hopefully, you have enjoyed this home buying checklist.

 Other Valuable Real Estate Resources

-- Should you renovate your property before selling – one of the age-old real estate questions is how much work you should so to your home before selling.
+- Should you renovate your property before selling – One of the age-old real estate questions is how much work you should do to your home before selling.
 See some helpful suggestions.
 Glenn Shelhamer, a Los Angeles based real estate broker, shares his thoughts on where to invest $1.00 where you’ll get at least $3.00 back.
 Home renovation and landscaping improvements before listing a property on the MLS for sale is a smart investment.

 - What to avoid when selling a home – there are some things you should and should not do when selling your next house.
 Follow some excellent guidance to make the home sale process go much smoother.

 - Will the new FICO scores affect your home purchase – did you know that FICO scoring models will be changing?
 The change could have a direct impact on a buyer’s ability to purchase a home.